HMS Bellona (1760)

+The ship was named after the Roman goddess of war, Bellona.

 Bellona was built at Chatham Dockyard, given her name on 1 February 1758, had her keel laid down on 10 May 1758, and was launched on 19 February 1760, and commissioned three days later, although she was not finally completed until 6 April.
 She was the second ship of the Royal Navy to bear the name, and saw service in the Seven Years' War, American Revolutionary War and the Napoleonic Wars.

 She was captained from 1760 to 1762 by Robert (Bob) Faulknor the elder (father of the naval hero Robert Faulknor the younger).